Skip to main content

 • Consistent application of policies, mirroring user-mode behavior.

-• Silent installationRuns the installation in the background without accessing the wizard or requiring user input.
+Silent installationRuns the installation in the background without accessing the wizard or requiring user input.

 Before you start

-Ensure you have the installation package, including an installer (MSI) file and a batch file (bat).
+If you are installing Redtrust on Windows, ensure you have the installation package, including an installer (MSI) file and a batch file (bat).

 To view system requirements, select an installation type.